 The award may be presented to an individual or a group.
 Recipients are most often employees of the target organization.
 If not, recipients may work for an organization that provided software engineering process improvement benefits to the target organization.
 For example, the recipient organization may be an organization that provides services related to software engineering process improvement to the target organization, or it may be an association that supports activities related to software engineering process improvement that benefit one or more target organizations.
 The target organization may be for-profit, not-for-profit, or non-profit; may be an industrial, academic, or government organization or foundation; and need not be based in the United States.

 The achievements being recognized can be the result of any type of process improvement activity.
 In particular, they need not be based on a specific framework, model, or body of software engineering principles, practices, techniques, or methods.

 The award nomination may be submitted by a group, or nominees may nominate themselves.
 Award nominations must be seconded by a senior executive of the organization in which the nominated individual or group works and supported by a 12-page nomination package.
 The nomination package is comprised of a 2-page overview and up to 10 pages of supplemental information that shows how the nominee’s productivity improvement is, to an exceptional degree, significant, measured, sustained, and shared.

-The award will be announced and recognized by both the IEEE Computer Society and the Software Engineering Institute (SEI).
-Recipients will receive an engraved, commemorative plaque at a conference in which they present their accomplishments.
-Recipients will also be required to produce an SEI technical report describing their accomplishments.
-Questions should be directed to the SPA Award Coordinator.
+The award will be announced and recognized by both the IEEE Computer Society and the Software Engineering Institute (SEI), and recipients will receive an engraved, commemorative plaque.
+Recipients will also be required to produce an SEI technical report describing their accomplishments, which will be published on the SEI’s website.
+Questions should be directed to the Humphrey Award Coordinator.